 Nothing says hand, eye coordination like darts.
 However, Darts is more than just a throw.
 Darts is also highly beneficial in helping improve your stability and balance over time.

 According to some studies made by Vrije University in Amsterdam, darts positively affect motor and sequential performance for people who play regularly.

 If you know a thing or two about dart games, you’ll know that most games require some degree of quick mathematical and arithmetic thinking.

-Regular strategic thinking and basic mathematical equations helps to keep the mind sharp, which is proven to be extremely beneficial for older players.
+Regular strategic thinking and basic mathematical equations help keep the mind sharp, which is highly beneficial for older players.

-So there you have it, a complete and comprehensive guide that shows you how to play darts.
+So there you have it, a complete and comprehensive guide on how to play darts.

 Although Darts can often be misconstrued as a simple game, it takes a lot of dedication, concentration, and hard work to master.